 Smart Grid is defined as an evolution of the energy supply and consumption infrastructure that will enable providers and consumers with unprecedented levels of reliability and control while reducing the adverse environmental impact of energy generation and consumption.
 One of the key aspects of the Smart Grid is the underlying communication between the various network elements.

-(JPKG to rewrite)

 The first IEEE 802 network standard, IEEE Std 802.3 (Ethernet), was approved over 30 years ago.
 The first IEEE 802 wireless standard, IEEE Std 802.11, was approved in 1997.
-IEEE Std 802.15 and IEEE Std 802.16 both began in 1999 and have achieved substantial success as well.
-Other groups in IEEE 802 that are relevant to Smart Grid applications are
+Other standards in IEEE 802 that are relevant to Smart Grid applications are

-IEEE 802.1 standards for bridging, time sensitive network, and security
+IEEE 802.1 for bridging, time sensitive network, and security

+IEEE 802.15.4 for home area networks and neighborhood area networks

+IEEE 802.16 for wide area and field area networks

+IEEE 802.20 for field area networks

-IEEE Std 802.21 for media independent handover
+IEEE 802.21 for media independent handover

-IEEE Std 802.22 for wireless regional area networks (WRAN) in the TV white space (TVWS) bands
+IEEE 802.22 for wireless regional area networks (WRAN) in the TV white space (TVWS) bands

 IEEE 802 has endorsed the OpenStand principles (http://open-stand.org/) which include cooperation, adherence to principles, collective empowerment, availability and voluntary adoption.
 These principles are part of the process IEEE 802 uses to create high-quality, widely adopted standard.